List of MNL48 members

 MNL48 is a Filipino girl group formed in 2018 as a sister group of the Japanese idol group AKB48.
-The 1st generation members have been selected through live auditions in a noontime show It's Showtime.
-On May 2, 2018, they formed the current 3 teams (Team MII, Team NIV, and Team L).
-As of May 2021, The group consists of 45 members.
-Among these members are the Kenkyuusei (研究生) or Research Students.
+The first-generation members were chosen through live auditions on the noontime show It's Showtime.
+On May 2, 2018, they established the current three teams: Team MII, Team NIV, and Team L. As of May 2021, the group has 45 members.
+Among these members are the Kenkyuusei (研究生), also known as Research Students.

-Members leaving the group are considered "graduates" and are sometimes given a special graduation show or graduation concert.
-There are also cases where a member resigns, is dismissed, or gets terminated.
+Members who leave the group are considered "graduates" and may be given a special graduation show or concert.
+There are also instances where a member resigns, is dismissed, or is terminated.

-Jamie Alberto and Dana Brual are the current overall captains of MNL48, after Jamie replaced Jem Caldejon on April 26, 2025 and Dana being announced as the co-captain on October 11, 2025.
+Jamie Alberto and Dana Brual are the current overall captains of MNL48, with Jamie taking over from Jem Caldejón on April 26, 2025, and Dana being announced as co-captain on October 11, 2025.

 Overview

-MNL48 consists of 27 official members.
-On December 15, 2022, during their MNL48 Christmas Concert, they announced the dissolution of teams and instead grouped members by generations.
+MNL48 has 27 official members.
+On December 15, 2022, during their MNL48 Christmas Concert, they announced the dissolution of teams and decided to group members by generations instead.
 Previously, they were divided into three teams.
 The teams were: